Midair collision kills 67 people in the deadliest US air disaster in almost a quarter century

 The deadliest plane crash since November 2001

 Wednesday’s crash was the deadliest in the U.S. since Nov.
-12, 2001, when an American Airlines flight slammed into a residential area of Belle Harbor, New York, just after takeoff from Kennedy Airport, killing all 260 people aboard.
+12, 2001, when an American Airlines flight slammed into a residential area of Belle Harbor, New York, just after takeoff from Kennedy Airport, killing all 260 people aboard and five people on the ground.

 The last major fatal crash involving a U.S. commercial airline occurred in 2009 near Buffalo, New York.
 Everyone aboard the Bombardier DHC-8 propeller plane was killed, along with one person on the ground, bringing the total death toll to 50.